oyieroyier/class-components/README.md

 ```

 - Class component:
-  You can either destructure `Component` from the React object like this:
+  You can either destructure `Component` from the React class like this:

 ```jsx
 import React, { Component } from 'react';